The Brokenwood Mysteries: Reception and awards

-Critical response to the series has been mixed, with many reviewers impressed by the plots but lamenting the occasionally hokey dialogue.
-The two-hour length (broadcast length with ads) of episodes has also been mentioned by some as too long for such a series.
+Critical response to the series has been generally good, with many reviewers impressed by the plots and the uniquely laconic dialogue.
+The two-hour length (broadcast length with ads) of episodes has been mentioned by some as too long for such a series.
+However, for most of the world that receive the show on streamers and ad free, the 90 minute length provides a satisfying investment, offering more twists and turns than the usual commercial one hour format allows.